i-am-bee/beekeeper/README.md

 ## Key features

-- **Iterative development**: Refine agents and tasks through ongoing dialogue with the supervisor agent, ensuring continuous improvement.
+- 🔄 **Iterative development**: Continuously refine agents and tasks by giving feedback to the supervisor agent.
-- **Workspace persistence**: Preserve and reuse configurations to save tokens and maintain consistent results across sessions.
+- 📁 **Workspace persistence**: Save and reuse configurations for efficiency and consistency.
-- **Parallel scalability**: Coordinate specialized agents to handle complex or high-volume operations efficiently.
+- 🚀 **Parallel scalability**: Run multiple agents simultaneously for complex tasks.
-- **Unified interface**: Control all AI agents from a single entry point, simplifying orchestration.
+- 🖥️ **Unified interface**: Manage all AI agents from one central hub.
-- **Active monitoring**: Gain real-time insights into platform operations to quickly identify and address bottlenecks.
+- 📡 **Active monitoring**: Get real-time insights to detect and fix issues quickly.

 ## Installation
 [Mise-en-place](https://mise.jdx.dev/) is used to manage tool versions (`python`, `uv`, `nodejs`, `pnpm`...), run tasks, and handle environments, automatically downloading required tools.